 The teacher library workshops are for educators and individuals who aspire to use cutting-edge, 21st-century strategies and knowledge to enhance the school community.
 These modules will include all forms of literacy including information & media literacy.
 The workshops will help build a growth mindset, necessary skills, and knowledge to manage a school library and deliver relevant lessons in today’s changing environment.
 It will help build independent skills in resource planning, management, and collaboration among educators.

 Please fill out the form if you are interested and we will get in touch with you.
-Library Matters is a collaborative enterprise between Creative Learning Aids, promoter of contemporary Indian Literature and Librarian Ms. Heeru Bhojwani, who will facilitate the workshops.
+Library Matters is a collaborative enterprise between Creative Learning Aids, promoter of contemporary Indian Literature and Librarian Ms. Heeru Bhojwani along with a group of other talented and well-informed Librarians who will conduct the workshops.
 For details, you may contact email@example.com or call 9819677361.

 After attending the workshops, Librarian Amita Kubal says ” While working as a school librarian, I felt my MLIS Degree was not enough, and it had not prepared me for the present Librarian’s role.
 I was struggling and needed to upgrade my skills in the direction of becoming an active librarian.
 At this point, I got guidance from Ms. Heeru Bhojwani who raised our capacities.
 We learned different reading engagement activities, use of open source applications as a part of the Information and Media Literacy, Creative writing techniques, Fair use Guidelines, and other tips.
 The training was helpful to move from a Library Administrator to becoming a Teacher Librarian”.